krembilneuroinformatics/brainhack2025_githubdemo/README.md

 John Doe           - *A witty remark*
 Jane Doe           - *A wittier remark*
 John Griffiths     - *An even wittier remark*
+Kat Manning        *'The pursuit of truth and beauty is a sphere of actvity in which we are permitted to remain children all our lives' AE*

 ### From your local github clone